mover96/nest-gcp-serverless-accelerator/README.md

 - The local module is for running all functions side by side for local dev
   - The local module leverages `nest-router` to prefix all of your function's module routes with a string representing that functions path, similarly to how you would set up GCP functions under a domain

+## Prerequisites

+- Have `gcloud` cli installed, logged in, and set to the GCP project you want to deploy the function(s) too

 ## Adding a New Function

 1. Duplicate the `functions/app` folder and replace all occurrences of `app` with your new function name